zuzanadobes/DRLND-Project-Navigation/README.md

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

 ### Instructions

+A description of howto run the code in the repository, to train the agent.

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!